-Class attendance (maximum of 3 excused absences or depending on the situation) and completion of the continuous assessment tests with any score are prerequisites for the final continuous assessment.
+Class attendance and completion of the continuous assessment tests with any score are prerequisites for the final continuous assessment.
 The student is allowed to ask for an extra date for the interim assessment tests (if he/she has not attended the assessment for medical or other serious reasons) but is not allowed to re-sit any of the tests.
-Grading: